 Prior to founding Red Mountain in 2005, Mesdag spent 21 years with Goldman Sachs.
 He became a general partner of the firm in 1990 and worked in

-Mesdag serves on the boards of Encore Capital Group, Inc. and Nature's Sunshine Products.
-He has previously served on the boards of Cost Plus, Inc., 3i Group plc, and
+Mesdag serves on the boards of Encore Capital Group, Inc., a publicly-traded company, and Heidrick & Struggles International, Inc., a publicly-traded company.
+He previously served on the boards of 3i Group plc, Nature's Sunshine Products, Cost Plus, Inc. and

 Having had an extensive career in international investment banking and finance, Mr. Mesdag brings to the Board significant knowledge and experience related to business and financial issues and corporate governance.